-The building is elevator-equipped, has a community room, laundry room, on-site management office and computer room.
-Controlled access enhances the residents' perception of safety at the site.
+The building is elevator-equipped and has a community room, laundry room and on-site management office, in addition to a patio with picnic tables and barbeque grill.
+Controlled building access enhances the residents' perception of safety at the site.
 Social services and activities are available on-site, and tenants have access to shared community features of the larger Christian City campus, including a swimming pool and fitness center.